-who estimated the loss of forests in Southeast Asia at 1.1 - 2.2 million happen between 2005 and 2030 depending on chosen models.
+who estimated the loss of forests in Southeast Asia at 1.1 - 2.2 million ha per year between 2005 and 2030 depending on chosen models.
 Miettinen et al. [79] estimated the deforestation rate in insular Southeast Asia at 1% between 2000 and 2010, which well within our estimate of deforestation of natural forest.